What Ancient Star Map Was Found: The Lost Hipparchus Catalog

 ## Hipparchus Beat Ptolemy by 300 Years

-- Accuracy within **1 degree** of actual positions
+- Accuracy within 1 degree of actual stellar positions

 > "A major milestone in the birth of science as collective endeavor"